 In addition, even if our or certain of our subsidiaries' product candidates were to obtain approval, regulatory authorities may approve any of such product candidates or any future product candidate for fewer or more limited indications than we or our subsidiaries request, may not approve the price we or our subsidiaries intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate.
+The regulatory authority may also require the label to contain warnings, contraindications, or precautions that limit the commercialization of that product.
 Any of these scenarios could compromise the commercial prospects for one or more of our or our subsidiaries current or future product candidates.